 - warfarin or heparin

 Your doctor will tell you if you need to stop taking any other medicines.

 You can't eat for 6 to 8 hours before the surgery.
 But you might be able to drink sips of water up to 2 hours before your appointment.
 Your doctor or nurse gives you written instructions about this beforehand.

 Talk to your doctor if not eating could be a problem for you.
 For example, if you have diabetes.

 You have the surgery in the endoscopy unit in hospital.
 You probably had a gastroscopy as one of the tests to diagnose your cancer.
 The preparation for EMR and ESD is the same as for a gastroscopy.

 Your doctor will explain what they are going to do and you’ll sign a consent form.
 This is a good time to ask any questions you might have.

 Before the operation

-When you arrive, the nurse might ask you to go into a cubicle to change into a hospital gown.
+When you arrive at the clinic, the nurse may ask you to go into a cubicle to change into a hospital gown.

 You lie down on the couch and an anaesthetist puts a small tube (cannula) into a vein in your arm or hand.
 They then attach a drip that contains a